March 2017 Newsletter

 The Manual and the Handbook are now available for purchase on Amazon.com.

-IASLC to Participate in the Denver Colfax Marathon
+IASLC to be Represented at the Denver Colfax Marathon

-The IASLC home office will take part in the Kaiser Permanente Colfax Marathon, held annually in Denver, Colorado.
+The IASLC headquarters will take part in the Kaiser Permanente Colfax Marathon, held in May in Denver, Colorado.
 IASLC employees will be running to raise money for the IASLC Foundation, which funds our fellowship programs.

 To support the IASLC Foundation, please visit our donation page.